Library and Information Technology Services

 As enterprise CIO, Mendola has been responsible for all information technology activities across Emory and Emory Healthcare.
 He and his team have led significant enhancements to Emory's academic, research, and clinical systems.
 In addition, new enterprise functions are now in place for information security, IT architecture, and IT support for research.

-Mendola began his academic career as a faculty member in the health sciences at the University of Connecticut’s Health Science Center.
+Mendola began his academic career as a health sciences faculty member at the University of Connecticut’s Health Science Center.
 He served in a variety of academic and administrative roles at the University of Connecticut and the University of Illinois before joining Emory.

-Emory's Library & Information Technology Services (LITS). include the following divisions:
+Emory's Library & Information Technology Services include the following divisions:

 - Business & Administration